stanford-dancebreak/stanford-dancebreak.github.io/content/info/local.md

 ### Stanford Bhangra

-What: The Stanford Bhangra Team practices and performs bhangra, a traditional Punjabi folk dance originating from the Punjab region in Northwestern India.
+What: The Stanford Bhangra Team practices and performs bhangra, a traditional Punjabi folk dance originates from the Punjab region in Northwestern India.
-The team performs traditional and hip-hop fusion variations, holds on-campus workshops, and hosts bhangra parties.
+The team performs traditional and hip-hop fusion variations, and holds on-campus workshops, and hosts bhangra parties.
 Stanford Bhangra also attends competitions throughout California and around the nation.